alphacharlie/RasPwn/README.md

 The current documentation is minimal (sorry) I'll be adding more as I can.

 RasPwn images are put together from [snapshots](http://snapshot.debian.org/) of Debian Linux.
-This allows us to create a vulnerable system without breaking the system stability.
+This allows us to create a vulnerable system image without breaking the system stability.
 The end effect is that RasPwn is a fly in amber.
 The current snapshot is http://snapshot.debian.org/archive/debian/20150203T222332Z/ so any package that was available in Debian Wheezy on February 3rd 2015 can be installed simply by connecting eth0 to the internet and using apt-get.
 So it's possible to customize the RasPwn image by installing xorg or other software from the Debian repository.

-**NOTE - It is possible to connect eth0 to the internet and use RasPwn as a (possibly the world's most insecure) wireless router however -
+**NOTE - It is possible to connect **eth0** to the internet and use RasPwn as a (possibly the world's most insecure) wireless router however -
 IF YOU DO SO PLEASE DO SO FROM BEHIND NAT AND A FIREWALL!
 DO NOT EXPOSE ANY RASPWN INTERFACES DIRECTLY TO THE INTERNET OR FORWARD INTERNET
 TRAFFIC TO RASPWN IN ANY WAY!!!**